Everyone wins when an employee decides to commute by bike. Here’s how to encourage your non-cycling staff to get (back) on two wheels.

 Many non-cyclists don’t own a bike, or if they do it’s unrideable due to disrepair.
 A functional bike is a critical first step.
 You could:

-- Pay a local Cyclescheme retailer to run a ‘Dr Bike’ session at your workplace so your staff’s out-of-action bikes can be diagnosed and/or fixed for free.
+- Pay a local Cyclescheme retailer to run a ‘Dr Bike’ session at your workplace so out-of-action bikes can be diagnosed and/or fixed for free.

 - Invest in a few workplace pool bikes that staff can borrow for free.
-Folding bikes are a good choice as most are one-size-fits-all, and they can more easily be used for just the traffic-free stage of a journey.
+Folding bikes are a good choice as most are one-size-fits-all.

 Believe cycling is harder and slower than driving